 Bachelor of Arts with Honours

-The Bachelor of Arts with Honours is for high-achieving Bachelor of Arts students (or equivalent) who can select from a wide range of subjects in the humanities and social sciences.
+The Bachelor of Arts with Honours is for high-achieving Bachelor of Arts students (or from equivalent degrees) who can select from a wide range of subjects in the humanities and social sciences.
 Participants typically undertake a personalised study programme which will include a research component as well as taught electives.

 For more information about why students should consider studying a postgraduate Arts programme at UC, see the Postgraduate Prospectus.

 Candidates must have qualified for a bachelor's degree and satisfied the prerequisites for the subject concerned.
 Prerequisites vary between departments, but normally good grades in 300-level courses in the subject concerned are required.

 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The Bachelor of Arts with Honours comprises three to nine courses, one of which must be a research paper.
+The Bachelor of Arts with Honours comprises three to nine courses, one of which must be a research course.